-Raymond P. Dolan, 57, has been our President, Chief Executive Officer and a director since October 2010, and is responsible for the strategic direction and management of our company.
+Raymond P. Dolan, 58, has been our President, Chief Executive Officer and a director since October 2010, and is responsible for the strategic direction and management of our company.
 Mr. Dolan has more than 25 years of experience in the telecommunications industry, having served in senior leadership positions at QUALCOMM Incorporated, Nextwave Wireless and BellAtlantic/NYNEX Mobile.
+In 2016, Mr. Dolan was appointed by President Barack Obama to serve on the National Security Telecommunications Advisory Committee (NSTAC).
 From 2006 to 2008, Mr. Dolan served as Chief Executive Officer of QUALCOMM/Flarion Technologies, a developer of mobile broadband communications technologies, as well as Senior Vice President of QUALCOMM Incorporated.
 Prior to its acquisition by QUALCOMM in 2006, Mr. Dolan served as Chairman and Chief Executive Officer of Flarion Technologies.
 Before his role at Flarion Technologies, from 1996 to 2000, Mr. Dolan was Chief Operating Officer of NextWave Telecom.
 Prior to that, he spent eight years at BellAtlantic/NYNEX Mobile, serving in numerous roles of increasing responsibility, most recently as Executive Vice President of Marketing.
 He began his career in the telecommunications industry at PacTel Cellular as a Manager of Network Operations.
 Mr. Dolan also served as an officer in the United States Marine Corps, where he spent more than seven years as a tactical jet pilot.
-He has served on the Board of Directors and has been Chairman of the Nominating and Corporate Governance Committee of American Tower Corporation since 2003.
+He has served on the Board of Directors and as a member of the Nominating and Corporate Governance Committee of American Tower Corporation since 2003.
 He also served on the Board of Directors of NII Holdings, Inc. from 2008 until 2012.
 Mr. Dolan graduated from the U.S. Naval Academy with a degree in Mechanical Engineering and also holds a Master of Business Administration degree from the Columbia University School of Business.
-Among other qualifications, Mr. Dolan brings to the Board executive leadership experience, including from his service as our Chief Executive Officer, along with extensive brand marketing and strong financial, risk analysis and corporate governance skills and experience.
+Among other qualifications, Mr. Dolan brings to the Board executive leadership experience, including from his service as our Chief Executive Officer, along with extensive brand marketing and strong financ